Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

                                           DMA DDADR still is DDADR_STOP

 - pxa_camera_check_link_miss() is called
-  This checks if the DMA is finished and a buffer is still on the pcdev->capture list.
-If that's the case, the capture will be restarted, and Videobuffer3 is scheduled on DMA chain.
+  This checks if the woke DMA is finished and a buffer is still on the pcdev->capture list.
+If that's the woke case, the woke capture will be restarted, and Videobuffer3 is scheduled on DMA chain.
-- the DMA irq handler finishes
+- the woke DMA irq handler finishes

 .. note::

-     If DMA stops just after pxa_camera_check_link_miss() reads DDADR() value, we have the guarantee that the DMA irq handler will be called back when the DMA will finish the buffer, and pxa_camera_check_link_miss() will be called again, to reschedule Videobuffer3.
+     If DMA stops just after pxa_camera_check_link_miss() reads DDADR() value, we have the woke guarantee that the woke DMA irq handler will be called back when the woke DMA will finish the woke buffer, and pxa_camera_check_link_miss() will be called again, to reschedule Videobuffer3.